 In a review of immersion treatment of childhood and adolescent obesity, researchers define the approach as one that places “people in a therapeutic and educational environment for extended periods;” by removing participants from their habitual environments—in this case, obesity-promoting environments—immersion programs can jumpstart lifestyle changes by providing a combination of nutrition and culinary education, dietary modification, physical activity, and psychological support (e.g., counseling).[1]
 Though these researchers selected ten days as the minimum cut-off for their review, and though long-term intensive lifestyle interventions (ILI) lasting for many weeks or even months can also show promising results, shorter immersion programs provide many benefits at less cost and greater convenience for participants.[2]

-In the case of the WFPB dietary lifestyle, short-term immersion programs allow participants to see rapid improvements in biomarkers like blood pressure, serum cholesterol, body mass index (BMI), and blood glucose levels.
-This tracking, combined with the in-person support of other participants, the provision of healthy food, and numerous opportunities to learn from trained physicians, distinguishes immersion programs from other forms of intervention.
+In the case of the WFPB dietary lifestyle, short-term immersion programs can come in various forms.
+They sometimes involve tracking biomarkers like blood pressure, serum cholesterol, body mass index (BMI), and blood glucose levels, but they don’t have to.
+The most important things that distinguish immersion programs from other forms of intervention are the change of environment, the in-person support, the provision of healthy food, and opportunities to learn from trained physicians.

-That is not to say other interventions cannot accomplish lifestyle changes or convey life-saving information about nutrition.
+Of course, other interventions can also accomplish lifestyle changes or convey life-saving information about nutrition.
 There are varying degrees of evidence supporting the efficacy of many different approaches: workplace interventions, university cooking classes, and even brief interventions (i.e., single point of contact).[3][4][5]
 In a study of a nutrition education intervention involving second-year medical students, researchers found that providing only 24 contact hours over five weeks could significantly improve “the nutrition care knowledge [. . . and] medical students’ own consumption of vegetables, dietary diversity and their engagement in moderate-to-vigorous physical activity.”[6]
 (They cite the importance of continued nutrition education to sustain these positive outcomes—an obvious target for improving the training of health professionals.)

 Thankfully, we don’t have to commit to a one-size-fits-all approach to encouraging lifestyle change.
 There’s room for many different strategies, including the ones listed above.
 However, a more immersive program is ideal because it can integrate the best qualities of these interventions in a single intensive period.

-Many participants in short-term intensive immersion programs (sometimes also called jumpstart programs) experience significant improvements in the biomarkers listed above.
+Many participants in short-term intensive immersion programs (sometimes also called jumpstart programs) experience significant in both subjective and objective measures of health.
 Cholesterol, blood pressure, and glucose levels, in particular, often respond very quickly to the WFPB lifestyle, making programs like these a great option for patients with moderate to advanced cardiovascular disease (CVD) or type II diabetes, but the benefits extend far beyond those diseases.

 A 2020 article published in the International Journal of Disease Reversal and Prevention took eighty participants with moderate to high risk of atherosclerotic CVD and put them on a plant-based immersion program for one week, including daily education, exercise, and stress management classes.[7]
 In just one week, the participants enjoyed substantial improvements in blood pressure, cholesterol, triglycerides, and BMI.
 What’s more, the researchers followed up three months later to measure dietary quality, functional capacity, and quality of life (QOL) post-immersion.
 They concluded: “Short-term intensive lifestyle intervention is feasible, can lead to immediate improvements in risk profiles, and, importantly, can have longer-lasting effects on exercise capacity, dietary compliance, and QOL.”